This Week in Petroleum History: September 30 – October 6

 Opened in 1986, the Arkansas Natural Resources Museum educates visitors in the heart of the historic Smackover oilfield.
 Exhibits explain how the Busey No. 1 well near El Dorado “blew-in with a gusty fury” in January 1921.

 The museum includes a five-acre Oilfield Park with operating examples of oil producing technologies.
-They can be found one mile south of the once oil-rich town of Smackover, which annually celebrated its petroleum heritage with an “Oil Town Festival” every June.
+They can be found one mile south of the once oil-rich town of Smackover, which has celebrated its petroleum heritage with an “Oil Town Festival” every June.

 Arkansas Fayetteville Shale Map.